Shadi-Almohtaseb/Mastering-JavaScript-in-20-Days/day6_Functions_Callbacks/day6.md

 ## Lesson Summary

-- What is generalized function.
+- What is generalized function: it is a term used to describe a function that is designed to work with a wide range of input data and perform a specific task or operation on that data
-- Learn what is the `callback function` and how to use it.
+- Learn what is the `callback function` and how to use it: a callback function is a function that is passed as an argument to another function
-- How to implement the `higher order function` and passing the callback to it.
+- How to implement the `higher order function` and passing the callback to it: A higher-order function is a function that takes one or more functions as arguments or returns a function as its result.
 - Writing the callback as an arrow function.
 - doing a simple recursion function.